-- endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - ensure that the premises meet the requirements of the Equality Act 2010 and all other relevant legislation, and that it is welcoming and inclusive. - support the Safeguarding Coordinator(s) in their work and in any action they may need to take in order to protect children and vulnerable adults.
+endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. ensure that the premises meet the requirements of the Equality Act 2010 and all other relevant legislation, and that it is welcoming and inclusive. support the Designated Safeguarding Lead in their work and in any action, they may need to take to protect children and vulnerable adults.